Cai Yan: Life

-Romance of the Three Kingdoms
+In Romance of the Three Kingdoms

-Cai Yan briefly appears in chapter 71 of the novel, Romance of the Three Kingdoms, a historical novel of 14th century which romanticizes previous events and during the Three Kingdoms period of China.
+Cai Yan briefly appears in chapter 71 of the novel, Romance of the Three Kingdoms, a historical novel of the 14th century which romanticizes events prior to and during the Three Kingdoms period of China.

 Cao Cao was on a march to battle with Liu Bei during the Hanzhong Campaign when he passed by Cai Yan's residence.

 Cao Cao came to the gates with a few attendants.
 Upon hearing who the guest was, Cai Yan hurriedly raced to meet them, and after Cao Cao took a seat in the household, he noticed a tablet which contained mix-matched eight words that he couldn't interpret.
 Cai Yan pointed out that her father wrote it after hearing a specific tale.
 Yang Xiu, one of the men whom Cao Cao brought along, declared he knew the riddle on the tablet.

 Cao Cao and his subordinates later left the house and Yang Xiu mentioned what the eight words meant using wordplay.